db-keli/task-management/docs/design-decisions.md

 #### 2. Thread-Safety

-I used `ConcurrentHashMap` and `AtomicInteger` for thread-safe operations without external synchronization.
+I used `ConcurrentHashMap` and `AtomicInteger` for thread-safe operations without external synchronization since I'm using a single manager for all model types.

 ```java
 private final ConcurrentHashMap<ModelType, AtomicInteger> counters;
 int nextValue = counter.getAndIncrement();
 ```
 #### 3. Enum-Based Model Types

 I used a `ModelType` enum for type safety and easy extensibility.